-So what’s the problem?
-Well, making coffee is hard.
-And most drip coffee makers simply are not designed to account for all the little idiosyncrasies that go into making a great brew.
+Making coffee is hard.
+It’s the reason why coffee shops need well-trained baristas and thousands of dollars worth of equipment to pour a tiny cup of espresso.
+And in this regard, most drip coffee makers simply are not designed well enough to account for all the little idiosyncrasies that go into making a great brew.
 The main issues are…

 1. Temperature.
 The biggest issue is that the temperature of the water is not high enough for the coffee to properly extract.
 A temperature of between 195 and 205 degrees F is necessary to get the full flavor and aroma.
 Many cheaper and unregulated coffee makers brew at a temperature much cooler than this.
-This results in a lifeless and tasteless cup of coffee.
+This does not extract the desired compounds from th coffee bean and results in a lifeless and tasteless cup of coffee.

 So why is this?
 Well, the most common explanation is that coffee that is ‘too hot’ is a potential lawsuit.
 You may recall the infamous case of a woman who was badly burned by her coffee from McDonald’s.
-Sadly, this seems to have caused manufacturers to abandon the correct way of making drip coffee.
+Also, it’s easier and cheaper to produce something with a wider range of temperatures which equally does not give the consistency you need when making a brew.

 This isn’t a problem with most manual brews as you pour the water in yourself.
 Make it as hot as you like!

 One key aspect is to have a small preinfusion of water that will saturate the grounds to prevent dry clumps forming.
-Another is to have a showerhead that drips water in a way that prevents channelling – the process where water flows quickly through fine channels in the slurry and overextracts the grounds it passes but doesn’t extract at all the grinds it misses.
+Another is to have a showerhead that drips water in a way that prevents channeling – the process where water flows quickly through fine channels in the slurry and over-extracts the grounds it passes but doesn’t extract at all the grinds it misses.

 Should I even get a drip coffee maker?